 Over the next two years the brothers perfected controlled flight culminating in numerous circular flights over Prairie Field.
 In the field is a replica hanger built at the original location in to which the partly dismantled aircraft was stored, together with a replica catapult system used to launch the aircraft down the track after the pilot released the cable holding up the concrete weight.
 This enabled the brothers to test their aircraft in any wind conditions rather than having to continually re-lay up to 200ft of track each time the wind direction changed.

 Having walked across the field and looked around the hanger etc we left the site.
 What was rather poignant was that the field was right next to Wright Patterson Air Force Base where development in flight systems and materials continues today.

-Time was getting on and so we set out for John Bryan State Park about 15 miles from the air base, having spent two nights in Wal-Mart car parks we felt we’d earned the benefit of full facilities.
-Unfortunately the journey was considerably longer than 15 miles due to road works and road closures perhaps due to trees still lying in the road, bought down by the recent storms.
-Shortly before we arrived at the campground we crossed a wooden bridge at Yellow Springs which had a 3 ton weight limit with our vehicle weighing upwards of 16,000lbs, I just held my breath and drove over it swiftly saying a little prayer on the way across as there didn’t seem to be any other way to reach our destination.
+Time was getting on and so we set out for John Bryan State Park about 15 miles from the air base.
+Having spent two nights in Wal-Mart car parks we felt we’d earned the benefit of full facilities.
+Unfortunately the journey was considerably longer than 15 miles, due to road works and road closures, perhaps due to trees still lying in the road, bought down by the recent storms.
+Shortly before we arrived at the campground we crossed a wooden bridge at Yellow Springs which had a 3 ton weight limit with our vehicle weighing more than double that.
+I just held my breath and drove over it swiftly, saying a little prayer on the way across as there didn’t seem to be any other way to reach our destination.